thais-ching/amazon-rainforest-deforestation/README.md

 ## A few notes
 - index.html is your home page -- it is not home.html or anything else!
-- No captial letters or spaces in any file or directory.
+- No capital letters or spaces in any file or directory.
 - Think critically about your naming conventions.
 Things like page1.html, page2.html, are typically not helpful.
 Same with your CSS class names and JS variable/function names.
 - You don't have to create a directory for pages; they belong in the main directory.
 - Resize your images to fit the context.
 For example, if you have an image asset that is 1000px by 500px, but you only use it at 500px by 250px... then resize it to fit.
 Don't waste bytes.